bluebanquise/bluebanquise/README.md

 Special thanks:

 * to [CINES](https://www.cines.fr/en/) who provided Algoric team with hardware to develop this stack.
+* to Bull-Atos team from Toulouse who provided Algoric team with hardware to develop this stack.
 * to [@remyd1](https://github.com/remyd1) for his help on [Banquise](https://github.com/oxedions/banquise) original stack.
 * to [@bouriquet](https://github.com/bouriquet) for his active help on the stack.
 * to [@btravouillon](https://github.com/btravouillon) for his active help on the stack.